rebuy-de/compose-navigation/README.md

     data object Register : NavRoute ..
     ..
 ```
 In the following scenario, the route name for home will be `HomeScreens.Home`.
 In the case of having arguments, it will be constructed like this: `HomeScreens.ExtraData?text={text}&count={count}`.
-As mentioned above for this, we have to keep these files when obfuscating.
+As mentioned above for this, you have to keep these files when obfuscating.
 However, I found numerous advantages with this approach.
-By keeping the files, we can use reflection, eliminating the need to manually register all the screens.
+By keeping the files, I can use reflection, eliminating the need to manually register all the screens.
 Additionally, the route names are distinct.
 During the development phase, I noticed that it's quite easy to forget to rename the route after using copy-pasting or to forget to register a screen.
 Therefore, I aimed to build a solution that prevents both cases, opting for reflection and using the class name for the route.
 ## Testing

 An another advantage of making it possible to navigate from everywhere is testing.
-Now we are able to unit test the navigation.
-For this we can use the following mock object:
+Now you are able to unit test the navigation.
+For this you can use the following mock object:
 ```kotlin
 class RouterMock : Router() {
     var collectedActions: MutableList<NavigationType> = mutableListOf()